UnsignedArduino/Chessbot/README.md

 classifying each of the 64 squares within the board.
 This requires two Roboflow datasets and ML models to be trained.

-The camera should be facing the board from the top.
+The camera should be facing the board down from above, centered on the four middle central squares if possible.

 #### Training board pose estimation